michaelnisi/troubled/data/posts/2018/podest.md

   "image": "img/podest_large_card.png"
 }

 Promoting my new podcast app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of just how many podcast apps there are now.
-Searching for the term “podcast”, I face a wall of podcast players. *I came for glory,* I shout shaking my fist, before I stuff my hard work into the saturated shelves.
-This choir of apps, praising their *unique* selling propositions, doesn’t need another voice in its cacophony, or does it?
+Searching for the term “podcast”, I face a wall of podcast players.
+I came for glory, I mumble, stuffing my hard work into these saturated shelves.
+This choir of apps doesn’t ask for another unique selling proposition, or does it?

 #### I love podcasts

 Podcasts first clicked with me, when I discovered the [Stack Overflow podcast](https://stackoverflow.blog/2008/04/17/podcast-1/), back in 2008.
 This periodic conversation between [Joel Spolsky](https://www.joelonsoftware.com) and [Jeff Atwood](https://blog.codinghorror.com), about the progress of building their [site](https://stackoverflow.com), was an eye opener.

 Listening to human voices at close range, over headphones or device speakers, can create an intimate bubble, experienced as connectedness to the hosts by the listener.
-I have fond memories—strangely enough—of long wintery walks with the dog listening to [John Gruber](https://daringfireball.net) and [Dan Benjamin](http://danbenjamin.com) chatting about Apple stuff on the original [Talk Show](http://5by5.tv/talkshow), of wiping the wooden floors of my St. Georg apartment to [The Book Review](https://www.nytimes.com/column/book-review-podcast), or [Pavel Mayer elucidating C++ on CRE](https://cre.fm/cre063-die-programmiersprache-c-plus-plus), while I sat in front of the fire place, with my laptop on the floor.
+I have fond memories—strangely enough—of long wintery walks with the dog listening to [John Gruber](https://daringfireball.net) and [Dan Benjamin](http://danbenjamin.com) chatting about Apple stuff on the original [Talk Show](http://5by5.tv/talkshow), of wiping the wooden floors of my St. Georg apartment to [The Book Review](https://www.nytimes.com/column/book-review-podcast), or [Pavel Mayer elucidating C++ on CRE](https://cre.fm/cre063-die-programmiersprache-c-plus-plus), with me sitting in front of the fire place, laptop on the floor.

 ## 🔥